molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod01/LAB_01.md

 > **Results**: After completing this exercise, you will have signed in to the Azure Portal.

 ## Exercise 2: Customizing the Azure Portal

-### Scenario

-You want to practice customizing the Dashboard based on the needs of your team.
-You also want to walk through a journey.

-The main tasks for this exercise are as follows:

-1. Customize the Dashboard.

-1. View a blade.

-1. Begin a journey.

 #### Task 1: Customize the Dashboard